Teaching, Training and Research Working Group

 National data collections are essential to the development of classifications and the implementation of ABF.
 IHPA therefore commenced development of a teaching, training and research data set specification (DSS) in early 2013 with the aim of introducing a best efforts collection of national activity data using this DSS from 1 July 2014.
 During development of this DSS, it was decided that research should initially be excluded from the DSS until a better understanding of the drivers of research costs was available.

 IHPA develops DSS in accordance with national health data standards, working in consultation with the Australian Institute of Health and Welfare and National Health Information Standards and Statistics Committee.
 In December 2013, the Hospital Teaching and Training Activities (HTTA) DSS 2014-15 was endorsed by the National Health Information Standards and Statistics Committee as a nationally recognised DSS.
-A 'research activities cluster' was added to later versions of the DSS.
+A 'research activities cluster' was added to later versions of the DSS with the release of the Hospital Teaching, Training and Research Activities (HTTRA) DSS in 2015.

 Definitions and cost drivers project